PeterKottas/DotNetCore.RequestResponse/README.md

 # DotNetCore.RequestResponse

 It probably makes sense to first explain *WHY* you need it and only then start discussing what it actually does.
-The potential "customer" of this lib will be a person working with horizontaly scalable c# architecture although I think it brings some value to all of you out there.
+The potential user of this library will be a person working with horizontaly scalable c# architecture although I think it brings some value to all of you out there.

 ## Why